President, International Distribution and Growth Initiatives, Warner Bros. Pictures

-In 2016, Kwan Vandenberg and her team are handling one of the industry’s most diverse release slates with titles such as Batman v Superman: Dawn of Justice, The Conjuring 2, Central Intelligence, The Legend of Tarzan, Suicide Squad, War Dogs, Sully, Storks, The Accountant and Fantastic Beasts and Where to Find Them, among others.
+In 2016, Kwan Vandenberg and her team are handling the international distribution of one of the industry’s most diverse release slates with titles such as Batman v Superman: Dawn of Justice, The Conjuring 2, Central Intelligence, The Legend of Tarzan, Suicide Squad, War Dogs, Sully, Storks, The Accountant and Fantastic Beasts and Where to Find Them, among others.

-Prior to her current post, she served as President, International Distribution, Warner Bros.
-Pictures, where she was instrumental in helping fully maximize the overseas revenue-generating potential of Warner Bros.’ theatrical releases.
+Prior to her current post, she served as President, Worldwide Distribution, Warner Bros.
+Pictures, where she was instrumental in helping fully maximize the global revenue-generating potential of Warner Bros.’ theatrical releases.

-Previously, Kwan Vandenberg served as Senior Vice President, International Distribution, Warner Bros.
-Pictures, since 1997, overseeing sales and distribution matters, including acting as a liaison with its various co-production partners and third-party producers.
+Previously, Kwan Vandenberg served as Senior Vice President and then President of International Distribution, Warner Bros.
+Pictures, overseeing sales and distribution matters, and acting as liaison to the Studio’s various co-production partners and third-party producers.
 She also worked closely with the regional and country management teams in analyzing and strategizing theatrical releases in the overseas marketplace.

 Her prior positions at Warner Bros.
 Pictures include Senior Sales Analyst; Manager, International Sales; and Director, International Operations before being promoted to Vice President, Distribution, Warner Bros.
 Pictures International in 1995.
 She initially joined WBPI as a sales analyst after working in international marketing for Lorimar Film Entertainment.